-Rotherham Local Authority will then identify all those preferences that can be met.
-When a place can be offered at more than one of the schools listed on an application, the Authority will write to offer a place at the highest preferred school where a place is available.
-Rotherham Authority will write to parents detailing the outcome of the application.
+Rotherham local authority will then identify all those preferences that can be met.
+When a place can be offered at more than one of the schools listed on an application, the local authority will write to offer a place at the highest preferred school where a place is available.
+Rotherham local authority will write to parents detailing the outcome of the application.

 Apply for a School Transfer Form (mid-year)